- buprenorphine hydrochloride

 • Sedative medicinal products such as benzodiazepines or related medicinal products

 The concomitant use of opioids with sedative medicinal products such as benzodiazepines or related medicinal products increases the risk of sedation, respiratory depression, coma and death because of additive CNS depressant effect.
 The dose and duration of concomitant use should be limited (see section 4.4).
+These combinations must be avoided in cases where there is a risk of misuse.

-Buprenorphine and its metabolites are excreted in human milk.
+Buprenorphine and its metabolites are excreted in human breast milk.
 In rats buprenorphine has been found to inhibit lactation.
 Therefore, breast-feeding is contra-indicated and must be discontinued during treatment with Prefibin (see section 4.3).

 This medicine can impair cognitive function and can affect a patient's ability to drive safely.
 This class of medicine is in the list of drugs included in regulations under 5a of the Road Traffic Act 1988.
 When prescribing this medicine, patients should be told: